dr8co/PrivacyShield/README.md

 Multithreading is used to speed up the encryption/decryption process to some extent.

 During runtime, the password manager stores the passwords in memory.
-The memory is locked to prevent the passwords from being swapped to disk, and is cleared (zeroized) when the password manager exits, even in the event of a terminal error or an unexpected exit.
+The memory is locked to prevent the passwords from being swapped to disk, and is cleared (zeroized, i.e., filled with zeros) when the password manager exits, even if a fatal error occurs, or if the program exits unexpectedly.

 The password manager also features the following tools:

-* **Password Generator** - A simple password generator to generate strong passwords.
+* **Password Generator** – A simple password generator to generate strong passwords.
-* **Password Strength Checker** - A simple password strength checker to check the strength of your passwords.
+* **Password Strength Checker** – A simple password strength checker to check the strength of your passwords.
-* **Password Exporter** - Exports your passwords to a CSV file.
+* **Password Exporter** – Exports your passwords to a CSV file.
-* **Password Importer** - Imports passwords from a CSV file.
+* **Password Importer** – Imports passwords from a CSV file.
-* **Analytics** - A simple analytics tool to analyze your passwords for strength and reuse.
+* **Analytics** – A simple analytics tool to analyze your passwords for strength and reuse.

 **A note on importation**\
 For importing passwords, the CSV file **must have three and only three columns**: name, username, and password (in that order).